Welcome to Stormvogel!

 See the GitHub repository for more advanced installation options.

-Below we have a model of a self-driving car.
-The idea is that the car always choose whether to ‘wait’ or to ‘brake’.
-Whether this care is safe (unable to reach the state ‘accident’), depends on the choices that are made by the agent.
+Below we have a toy model of a car.
+The idea is that the car always choose whether to ‘wait’ (that is, continue driving), or to ‘brake’.
+This car does not satisfy the specification to never reach the state ‘accident’ as a driver could choose to consistently continue driving.

 [1]: